Religion in Taiwan: 20th century—Japanese rule

 In 1937, after the Marco Polo Bridge Incident and the start of the Second Sino-Japanese War, Tokyo ordered the rapid acculturation of the peoples of Japan's colonies.
 This included an effort to disaccustom people from Chinese traditional religions and convert them into the nexus of State Shinto.
 Many Shinto shrines were established in Taiwan.
 Chinese family altars were replaced with kamidana and butsudan, and a Japanese calendar of religious festivals was introduced.

-The subsequent "temples' restructuration movement" caused much consternation among the Chinese population and had far-reaching effects.
+The subsequent "temples' restructuration movement" caused much consternation among the Han Taiwanese population and had far-reaching effects.
 Its inception can be traced back to the "Conference for Improving Popular Customs" held in 1936, that far from promoting a razing of temples discussed measures for a reform and standardisation of Taoist and folk temple practices.

 The outbreak of open war between China and Japan in 1937 led to a proscription of practices and even stronger measures, as Japanese officials saw the religious culture centered around folk temples as the major obstacle to Japanisation.
 Consequently, some local officials began to close and to demolish temples, burning their images, confiscating their cash and real estates, a measure that they called "sending the gods to Heaven".
 In 1940, when a new governor-general took office, the "temples' restructuration movement" was halted.

-The Japanese persecution of Chinese folk religion led to an increase in skepticism and loss of faith among the Chinese.
+The Japanese persecution of Taiwanese folk beliefs led to an increase in skepticism and loss of faith among the Taiwanese.
 As a result of this loss of faith in gods, Japanese police reported a general decline in public morals.
 The policies also resulted in the disappearance of the small Muslim community, until Islam was reintroduced by the Kuomintang with their retreat from mainland China to Taiwan after the end of Chinese Civil War in 1949.

 Another effect of the Japanese colonisation on religious life in Taiwan was due to the modernisation of infrastructures.
 Before the 20th century the travel infrastructure of Taiwan was not very developed, and it was difficult for people to move from a part of the island to another.
 The Japanese quickly constructed a network of railroads connecting all regions of the island.
 In the field of religion, this promoted the rise in importance of some Buddhist, Taoist or folk temples as island-wide pilgrimage sites.
 During this time, some gods lost their local and sub-ethnic nature and became "pan-Taiwanese".